CanonicalLtd/maas-docs/en/installconfig-snap-install.md

 install method (see [Install from packages][install-from-packages]) where the installation of a "region controller" **will** include a database.

 All modes will prompt for a MAAS URL.
-The 'all' mode will use it for the creation of a new region controller whereas the other three modes will interpret it as the URL for an existing region controller.
+The 'all' mode will use this for the creation of a new region controller whereas the other three modes will interpret it as the URL for an existing region controller.